bradbase/xlcalculator/README.md

     * on cells only
   * Set cell value
   * Get cell value
+  * [Parsing a dict into the Model object] (https://stackoverflow.com/questions/31260686/excel-formula-evaluation-in-pandas/61586912#61586912)
+    * Code is in examples\\third_party_datastructure
-  * Functions as implemented in (xlfunctions)[https://github.com/bradbase/xlfunctions].
+  * Functions as implemented in [xlfunctions](https://github.com/bradbase/xlfunctions).
     * AVERAGE
     * CHOOSE
     * CONCAT